Bug report #11909

 I noticed the actual incremental drawing of the forest cover polygons are drawn at the wrong location, until all of the layer is drawn.

-#7 Updated by Sandro Santilli about 6 years ago
+#7 Updated by Sandro Santilli over 6 years ago

 The way I try to witness the jump is unchecking the "Renderer" checkbox and panning/zooming/rotating and finally re-check "Renderer" to verify the rendered map is at the same location as the pre-rendered one.